You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Gravel Handlebars | Handlebar Tape | Stems

-Tubeless tires for fewer punctures when gravel riding
+Tubeless tires for fewer punctures while gravel riding

 Modern gravel bikes benefit from the influences of the mountain bike world.
-Disc brakes, telescopic seat posts, and of course the wide, treaded tires are good examples of bike accessories that are popular in both worlds.
+Disc brakes, dropper posts, and of course the wide, treaded tires are good examples of bike accessories that are popular in both worlds.
 Tubeless tire systems are also among them.
-There are many gravel riders who swear by their tubeless system, and it is really worth trying tubeless .
+There are many gravel riders who swear by their tubeless system, and it is really worth trying tubeless.

-With the right gravel bike accessories, the conversion to a tubeless tire system is easy and done in no time.
-In addition to a tubeless-compatible rim, you need some basic equipment like the appropriate tubeless-ready tires, sealant, and tubeless valves.
+With the right gravel bike accessories, converting to a tubeless tire system is easy and done in no time.
+Besides a tubeless-compatible rim, you need some basic equipment like the appropriate tubeless-ready tires, sealant, and tubeless valves.

 The big advantage of a tubeless tire is the reduced susceptibility to punctures – truly invaluable on long gravel routes!
-Smaller thorns or splinters can pierce the tire, but since there is no vulnerable tube inside, you can usually just keep riding.
-The sealant present in the tire settles into the small hole and seals it immediately, often you don't even notice the small punctures!
+Small thorns or shards can pierce the tire, but since there is no vulnerable tube inside, you can usually just keep riding.
+The sealant in the tire fills the small hole and seals it immediately, often you won't even notice the small punctures!

 Tubeless Tires | Tubeless Accessories

-A telescopic seat post is a really worthwhile gravel bike add-on.
+A telescopic seatpost is a really worthwhile gravel bike add-on.
 With it, you have the option to retract and extend your saddle at the push of a button.
-This provides more freedom of movement between your legs on the descent and allows you to ride in a controlled manner when the trail demands everything from you.
-When it goes steeply uphill again, you can extend the saddle height continuously at the push of a button and return it to its original position.
+This provides more freedom of movement between your legs during descent and allows you a controlled ride when the trail demands everything from you.
+If it goes steeply uphill again afterwards, you can infinitely extend the saddle height at the push of a button and return it to its original position.
 Dropper posts have long been a fixture in the mountain bike sector, and in recent years they have also become increasingly popular as gravel bike accessories.

 Light wheels for a lighter gravel bike

-Our last point on the Pimp-your-Gravel-Bike list is also one of the most important tips around gravel bike accessories.
-The right wheels not only provide plenty of function and riding comfort on your bike, but also significantly contribute to the weight.
+Our last point on the pimp-your-gravel-bike list is also one of the most important tips around gravel bike accessories.
+The right wheels not only provide a lot of function and riding comfort on your bike, but also contribute significantly to the weight.

-Especially on affordable gravel bikes, savings are often made on the wheels.
+Especially in affordable gravel bikes, wheels are often skimped on.
 Heavy rims and hubs are used, which cause the overall weight to skyrocket.
 This also increases the rotating mass, which affects riding comfort and joy.

 We therefore recommend installing high-quality and lightweight gravel wheels. |